TristanTurcotte/cardable-godot/docs/user_content.md

             {
                 "card_name": "Joker",
                 "card_id": 13,
-                "card_value": -1, // texture can be omitted if texture_name_pattern and symmetrical deck is set },
+                "card_value": -1, // texture_override can be omitted as well
+            },
         ],
     },